curv3d/curv/docs/language/Language.md

 Trigonometry: `sin`, `cos` etc take arguments in radians, rather than degrees.
 Why?
-* There is a subset of TeaCAD that needs to be compiled into GLSL for direct execution on a GPU, and there's a benefit if the trig functions match the GLSL specification.
+* There is a subset of Curv that needs to be compiled into GLSL for direct execution on a GPU, and there's a benefit if the trig functions match the GLSL specification.
 * Virtually every other language uses radians as input to trig functions.